-- i.
-Delhi has a network of about 14935 Kilometers of water supply mains, of which, a significant portion is as old as 40 to 50 years and prone to higher leakage losses Normally, water losses are calculated by water billed or consumed subtracted from the water produced.
+i.
+Delhi has a network of about 15041 Kilometers of water supply mains, of which, a significant portion is as old and prone to higher leakage losses.
+Normally, water losses are calculated by water billed or consumed subtracted from the water produced.
 In the case of Delhi, water billed or consumed and leakage losses therefore cannot be calculated exactly as a majority of houses do not have working meters.
-According to the estimates of Delhi Jal Board, the total distribution losses are of the order of 40 per cent of the total water supplied.
-These are quite high as compared to 10-20 per cent in the developing countries.
+According to the estimates of Delhi Jal Board, the total distribution losses are of the order of 45 per cent of the total water supplied.
+These are quite high as compared to 10-20 per cent in the developing

+- countries.
 The distribution losses include losses due to (a) leaking pipes and (b) theft of water through unauthorized connections. - ii.
 Delhi Jal Board has taken several steps to minimize leakage losses.
 To address this problem, a leak detection and investigation (LDI) cell was set up.
-The Board has replaced about 1200-km length of the old, damaged and leaking water mains during the last five years.
-As a result of these initiatives, the Board expects to bring down the distribution losses to 20 per cent level in the near future. - iii.
-Delhi Jal Board has formulated a programme for recycling of backwash water in four major water treatment plants at Haiderpur, Bhagirathi, Chandrawal and Wazirabad.
-The work for commissioning of recycling plant at Haiderpur, Bhagirathi, Wazirabad recycling plant has been completed.
-About 45 MGD water supplies will be available without any additional raw water from these four plants.
+The Board has replaced about 1220-km length of the old, damaged and leaking water mains during the last five years.
+As a result of these initiatives, the Board expects to bring down the distribution losses to 20 per cent level in the near future. - Delhi Jal Board formulated a programme for recycling of backwash water in four iii. major water treatment plants at Haiderpur, Bhagirathi, Chandrawal and Wazirabad.
+On commissioning of recycling plant at Haiderpur, Bhagrathi, Wazirabad and Chandrawal, about 45 MGD has been added water supplies without any additional raw water from these four plants.
 Recycling Plant at Bawana is also proposed for 2 MGD.